nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 - DNS resolved hostnames along the lines of `*.$username.stripe-dev.com` to that user's current devbox
 - A frontend service ran on each devbox that terminated SSL, handled any auth[nz] based on client certificates, and mapped service names to the appropriate local instance
   - Each service at Stripe was statically assigned a local port, used by the frontend to route traffic.
-  - For instance, the API service had some assigned port, and the frontend would forward `api.nelhage.stripe-dev.com` there
+  - For instance, the API service might be assigned port 3000, and so the frontend would forward `api.nelhage.stripe-dev.com` to `localhost:3000`
 - A separate proxy service listened on each of those ports, and demand-started the backing Ruby service.
-  - Thus, on first request to `api.nelhage.stripe-dev.com`, the API service would start up, and then remain running to handle future requests directly.
+  - Thus, on first request to `localhost:3000`, the API service would start up, and then remain running to handle future requests directly.
 - Those services used Stripe's [autoloader][autoload] on the devbox, and thus only loaded Ruby code as-needed, resulting in fast startup times.
 - The autoloader also tracked which source files were loaded in which service, and watched for filesystem changes; if a loaded file changed on disk, any services using it would automatically restart to pick up the changes.